Annual General Meeting

 Any Member unable to attend can nominate a Proxy, whose name must be notified to the secretary at least 48 hours before the meeting, to vote on their behalf.

-3. Review of the work of the previous year – BGAJ Chairman, Olivia Cooper
+3. Review of events, awards, training and other Guild activities during the previous year – BGAJ Chairman, Olivia Cooper.

-4. Audited accounts and election of auditor – BGAJ Treasurer, Clive Rainbird.
+4. Report on the audited accounts; election of auditor – BGAJ Treasurer, Clive Rainbird.

-President – Baroness Boycott (for a third year) nominated by the directors.
+Honorary Membership – The Baroness Boycott, out-going President, nominated by the directors.

-Chaplain – Geoff Dodgson, nominated by the directors.
+Chaplain – Reverend Geoff Dodgson, Guild member, nominated by the directors.